|

-Roanoke Wildlife Rescue is open seven days a week and has 3 shifts per day.
+Roanoke Wildlife Rescue is open seven days a week and has 2 or more shifts per day.
+Shift times vary according to patient load.

 If you are interested in volunteering with us, please fill out the application online or print it out and mail it to